NJIT-SIG-WEBDEV/kickstart-whale/README.md

 ```
  where *webdev* is the default user.

-- Where can I get more information reagrding the MySQL Database?
+- Where can I get more information regarding the MySQL Database?

 The jasonodoom/sigweb-db image uses the official Docker mysql image.
 Visit the [repository page](https://hub.docker.com/_/mysql/) for more information.